jkitsao/devhook-engineering-blog/_posts/reactive-mpesa-stk-webhooks.md

 ### Why This Matters for STK Push

-For users, waiting in the dark after paying sucks.\
-For cashiers, smashing refresh keys feels broken.\
-For developers, polling APIs feels like a hack.

-By making STK Push integrations **reactive**, you:

-- **Improve UX** → real-time updates without refreshing.

-- **Reduce server load** → no need to keep polling Daraja.

-- **Make the system more reliable** → your UI reflects the true webhook state.

-### Why This Matters for STK Push

 For users, waiting in the dark after paying sucks.
 For cashiers, smashing refresh keys feels broken.
 For developers, polling APIs feels like a hack.